 View currently manufactures the insulating glass units ("IGUs") included in the View Smart Glass and View Smart Building Platform product offerings at our production facility located in Olive Branch, Mississippi.
 We operate a sophisticated manufacturing facility designed for performance, scale, durability, and repeatability.
 Our manufacturing combines talent, equipment, and processes from the semiconductor, flat panel display, solar and glass processing industries.
 Our proprietary manufacturing facility has been in use since 2010.
 We currently operate one production line in our facility with a name-plate capacity of approximately 5 million square feet of smart glass per year.
 In addition, we have partially completed the construction of a second production line at our Olive Branch facility.
-Once operational, we expect our facility's name-plate capacity to increase by an additional 7.5 million square feet of smart glass per year, bringing our total name-plate capacity of our facility to 12.5 million square feet per year.
+Once operational, we expect our facility is name-plate capacity to increase by an additional 7.5 million square feet of smart glass per year, bringing our total name-plate capacity of our facility to 12.5 million square feet per year.
+We believe our facility, including the second production line expected to be in operation by the end of 2022, will enable us to achieve economies of scale, meet future demand, and achieve profitability.

-As of September 30, 2022, we have invested over \$400 million in capital expenditures primarily in our factory.
+As of December 31, 2021, we have invested over \$400 million in capital expenditures primarily in our factory.
 We expect to incur additional factory capital expenditure of up to approximately \$90 million over the next four years with respect to facility automation and completion of the second production line to support the expected growth in demand for our products.
 This will require additional financing in order to make these additional investments.
-We believe our facility, including the second production line, will enable us to achieve economies of scale, meet future demand, and achieve profitability.
+Refer to the Liquidity and Capital resources section below for further discussion.